 The Auxiliary Control Registers are write-only registers.
-Bits 7-2 are unused.
+Bits 7-2 hold the user selected interrupt vector number to be output on data lines 7-2 during interrupt acknowledge.
 Bit 1 causes the transmitter to transmit a BREAK.
 Bit 0 determines whether parity error or the parity bit is displayed in ISR bit 2.